AOzhogin/git-vendor/readme.md

 * Dependencies are stored under the fully qualified project path.
     * e.g. `https://github.com/a.ozhogin/example` will be stored under `git-vendor/github.com/a.ozhogin/example`.

-## All initial logic is taken from the project and reprogrammed in Go
+## All initial logic is taken from the project and reprogrammed in Go - with saving changes to file

   https://github.com/brettlangdon/git-vendor